 Your employer can offer two options to mitigate this effect:

-• Grace Periods.
-You can have an extra 2.5 months each year to spend the money in your flex account.
+- Grace Periods: You can have an extra 2.5 months each year to spend the money in your flex account.
 This means that instead of your employer reclaiming the money after 12 months, at the end of the plan year, they will reclaim any unspent money in your FSA after 14.5 months, after the grace period expires.
 During the 2.5 months when your grace period overlaps with the new year, you effectively have two pools of money in your FSA account: the new plan year’s contributions and any remainder from the previous year.
 Only this remainder is reclaimed at the end of the grace period.

-• Carryover.
-Sometimes called a “rollover,” this allows you to keep some of the unspent money in your FSA from one year to the next.
+- Carryover: Sometimes called a “rollover,” this allows you to keep some of the unspent money in your FSA from one year to the next.
 Note that carryovers are not cumulative.
 You can keep one, flat carryover amount from year to year.

-In 2024, you can carry over up to $640 (up from $610 in 2023).
-This means that if you have money left in your FSA at the end of the plan year in 2024, for any reason, you can keep up to $640 of it.
+Your employer can only offer one of these options, meaning that you can have a grace period or a carryover but not both.
+In 2025, you can carry over up to $660 (up from $640 in 2024).
+This means that if you have money left in your FSA at the end of the plan year in 2025, for any reason, you can keep up to $660 of it.
 The rest goes back to your employer.

 Bottom Line